 Upper Trinity, seeing the importance of permanently preserving greenbelts and floodplains in the watersheds of the local water supply lakes, established the Upper Trinity Conservation Trust in 2010 as an additional mechanism for watershed protection.
 As a 501(c)(3) land trust, the Conservation Trust promotes the conservation and stewardship of land and water resources through educational activities, coordination with local governments, and the acquisition of land and conservation easements to protect water quality in the local watersheds for future generations.
 A conservation easement is a voluntary legal agreement between a landowner and a land trust that permanently limits certain uses of the property to protect its conservation values.
-Landowners retain ownership of their property and can continue doing certain activities, such as ranching, and can even sell the property, although the easement transfers to the new landowner.
-Conservation easements offer flexibility, and depending on certain circumstances, can qualify as a tax-deductible charitable donation for landowners.
+Landowners retain ownership of their property and may continue doing certain activities, such as ranching - they can even sell the property, although the easement transfers to the new landowner.
+Conservation easements offer flexibility and depending on certain circumstances, can qualify as a tax-deductible charitable donation for landowners.

-Continuing its coordinated focus on watershed protection and the need to address the foreseeable land use changes and potential impacts to water quality, Upper Trinity, Denton County, and the Conservation Trust jointly sponsored the development of the Denton County Greenbelt Plan in 2015.
-The Greenbelt Plan, recently finalized, identifies existing greenbelts, opportunities for developing and expanding greenbelt corridors, and to prioritize area streams and watersheds for greenbelt preservation.
+Most recently, Upper Trinity, Denton County, and the Conservation Trust jointly sponsored the development of the Denton County Greenbelt Plan.
+The Greenbelt Plan identifies existing greenbelts, opportunities for developing and expanding greenbelt corridors, and prioritizes area streams and watersheds for greenbelt preservation.
 The overarching goal of the Greenbelt Plan is to protect the water quality flowing into Denton County's three drinking water supply reservoirs - Lewisville Lake, Ray Roberts Lake, and Grapevine Lake.

-Denton County encompasses over 900 square miles and has hundreds of miles of creeks and streams, therefore, it was necessary to prioritize the streams and watersheds to allow for interested parties to concentrate on the highest priority areas - identified as Primary and Secondary Greenbelt Opportunities for preservation.
-The prioritization process used factors such as hydrology, ecology, land use, and cultural/historical features.
-Not surprisingly, the five highest priority watersheds were located directly adjacent to one of the reservoirs and have the greatest immediate pressure from development activities.
+Denton County encompasses over 900 square miles.
+Streams and watersheds are prioritized to allow communities, developers and other stakeholders to concentrate on the highest priority areas - identified in the Plan as Primary and Secondary Greenbelt Opportunities (Figure 3).
+The prioritization process considers factors such as hydrology, ecology, land use, and cultural/historical features.
+Not surprisingly, the five highest priority watersheds are located directly adjacent to one of the reservoirs and have the greatest immediate pressure from future development activities.